COVID-19 SPECIFIC RESOURCES FOR EMPLOYERS

 |Student Work Placement Program (SWPP)||

 Through SWPP, employers can receive subsidies of up to 50% of a student’s wages, up to a maximum of $5,000.
-If the student is from an under-represented group (first-year students, women in STEM, Indigenous students, persons with disabilities and newcomers), the wage subsidy may be increased. is up to 70% or to a maximum of $7,000.
-For more information around the contacts and processes to apply please click here.
+If the student is from an under-represented group (first-year students, women in STEM, Indigenous students, persons with disabilities and newcomers), the wage subsidy may be increased to 70% up to $7,000.
+For more information regarding current employer delivery partners, please click here.

 |Young Canada Works in Both Official Languages||Young Canada Works in Both Official Languages is a summer job program that allows eligible employers to benefit from wage subsidies and access to a pool of talented youth with innovative ideas and competitive skills.|